Doctor Sleep (novel): Plot

 The True Knot begin to die off from measles contracted from Bradley Trevor; they believe that Abra's steam can cure them.
 Abra asks for Dan's help, and he reveals his connection with Abra to her father David and their family doctor, John Dalton.
 Though angry and skeptical, David agrees to go along with Dan's plan to save Abra.
 With the help of Billy Freeman, a friend of Dan who also possesses a small shining, they foil and kill a raiding party led by Crow Daddy, Rose's second-in-command.
 However, Dan realizes that Rose will relentlessly hunt Abra for revenge.
-He visits Abra's great-grandmother Concetta, who is dying of cancer at the Frazier hospice, and telepathically learns from her that he and Abra's mother, Lucy, are half-siblings with the same father: Jack Torrance.
+He visits Abra's great-grandmother Concetta, who is dying of cancer, and telepathically learns from her that he and Abra's mother, Lucy, are half-siblings with the same father: Jack Torrance.
 As Concetta dies, Dan takes her diseased steam into himself.
 Meanwhile, dissension among the True Knot, along with Rose's obsession with Abra, leads to the group splitting up, leaving Rose with even fewer followers.

 Following another kidnapping attempt that Abra foils with Dan's telepathic help, she baits Rose into confronting her at the location where the Overlook Hotel once stood in the Rocky Mountains in Colorado, now home to a campsite owned by the True Knot.
 Dan and Billy travel to the site while Abra helps them by using her astral projection.
 Lying in wait, Dan releases the steam collected from Concetta to the remaining group of True Knot members, killing all of them.
 He also frees the ghost of Horace Derwent to kill the last member, Silent Sarey, waiting to ambush him and Abra, and the two fight Rose in a long psychic struggle.
 With help from Billy and the ghost of Dan's father, Jack Torrance, they push Rose off an observation platform so she falls to the ground, breaking her neck and dying.
 Before leaving the campsite, Dan sees his father wave goodbye, having finally found peace.

 In the epilogue, Dan celebrates 15 years of sobriety and attends Abra's 15th birthday party.
 He tells her about the patterns of alcoholism and violent behavior that run in his family and warns her not to repeat them by starting to drink or submitting to rage.
 Abra agrees that she will behave, but before they can finish the conversation, Dan is called back to his hospice, where he comforts a dying colleague who had antagonized him in the past.